-Well Downtown Oak Park (DTOP) hopes to offer the cure this October, when it plans to host the world’s largest dog wedding.
+Well Downtown Oak Park offers the cure this October, when it plans to host the world’s largest dog wedding.
 DTOP is inviting dog owners from all over, to shatter the current record of 178 canine couples.

-The event will even offer speed-dating for dogs, to quickly pair up any stray, single mutts.
-Online doggie-dating may be an option, too.
+The event will even offer speed-dating for dogs, to quickly pair up any stray single mutts.

-“Kind of a meet-and-greet where owners can get dogs to meet, get a marriage license and participate in the ceremony,” described DTOP Executive Director Pat Zubak.
+“Kind of a meet-and-greet where owners can get dogs to meet, get a marriage license and participate in the ceremony,” said DTOP Executive Director Pat Zubak.

-Village President David Pope was scheduled to preside over the ceremony.
-However, he’ll likely be out of town.
-The event is planned for Oct.
+Village President David Pope is tentatively scheduled to preside over the ceremony.
+But the Guinness Book of World Records must first give its blessing for Pope to run the event.
+It’s planned for Oct.
 4 from 11 a.m. to 4 p.m. on the newly renovated Marion Street, just south of Lake.
-Pope will seek a volunteer on the village board to take his place.

 “To me it was an achievable record to break again,” Zubak said.
 “And I thought Oak Park, being the dog-loving community it is, just seemed natural.”